manjav/air-extension-cross-billing/README.md

 ```

 # Step 3 : Get all inconsumed purchase items and consume:
+Sometimes users can not complete purchase flow cause network problems or other fatal errors. you can restore items after initializing to better user experience.
 ```actionscript
 /**Getting purchased product details, Iab should be initialized first</br>
 * if put items args getting purchased and not purchased product details